 Honors Fellows must maintain a cumulative GPA of 3.25 or better to graduate as an Honors Fellow.
-An Honors Fellow whose GPA falls below 3.25 will be put on probation from the HFP.
-While on probation, the Fellow must devise and implement a formal plan to improve her GPA in consultation with the HFP director.
-A Fellow may not apply contracts to coursework during probation, nor may a Fellow participate in sophomore domestic travel while on probation.
-The status of a Fellow on probation will be reconsidered after each semester.
-After two consecutive semesters on probation, the Fellow will be removed from the program.
+An Honors Fellow whose GPA falls below 3.25 will devise and implement a formal plan to improve her GPA in consultation with the HFP director.